tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## Pick a story

-Picking the next story to play should be as simply as taking the next highest priority story from the list of options.
+Picking the next story to play should be as simple as taking the next highest priority story from the list of options.
 Creating the option list or backlog is a little more interesting.
-Ideally, there should be ongoing work to identify concepts that, if realised, would help achieve business goals.
+Ideally, there should be ongoing work to identify concepts that, if realised, would help achieve business goals (cash).
 In the corporate environment, this is typically business analysts working out candidate features for a given project.

-It would usually fall to the iteration planning of a Scrum-like process to move a set of stories from the backlog to the planned iteration.
-The team would then attempt to deliver these stories.
-In a Kanban-like process, the backlog becomes the pool of candidate stories that are drawn from at any given time; it becomes the input queue for subsequent activities (such as agreeing acceptance criteria).
-In both cases, it helps if when picking up a story to work on, there is a good understanding of the business objective it realises.
-In other words, what's the _real value_ this story would deliver.

-The next step is to nail this down as acceptance criteria.

 D> ## What's a Story? {#whats-a-story-aside}
 D>
 D> There is often some debate about the definition of a story.
 For the purpose of this discussion, lets assume that a story is just a way to decompose the requirements into achievable chunks that, if implemented, would add _business value_.
 D>
 D> It's common to physically write the story description on an index card.
 Teams might then use this as a token on the team's project board to visualise it's life, moving from left to right to indicate progress.

+It would usually fall to the iteration planning of a Scrum-like process to move a set of stories from the backlog to the planned iteration.
+The team would then attempt to deliver these stories when starting the iteration.
+In a Kanban-like process, the backlog becomes the pool of candidate stories that are drawn from at any given time; it becomes the input queue for subsequent activities (such as agreeing acceptance criteria).
+In both cases, it helps if when picking up a story to work on, there is a good understanding of the business objective it realises.
+In other words, what's the _real value_ this story would deliver.

+The next step is to nail this down as acceptance criteria.

 ## Agree acceptance criteria